verhas/jScriptBasic/README.md

 arbitrary objects and call Java methods at their will and there are other features that help controlling the scripts in the application.
-The language is a "no freak out" language, so you can put the programming possibility into the hands of users who would not ever touch Python, Groovy or some other programming language.
+The language is a "no freak out" language, so you can put the programming possibility into the hands of users who would not ever touch Python, Groovy or some other programming language but are happily craft their code in BASIC.

 [Documentation](https://github.com/verhas/jScriptBasic/wiki/index)